dejesusg/fflogs-bot/README.md

 # Note: I am not supporting or updating this, it was a personal project from a few years ago... much of it (especially API-related functionality) is probably broken.

-# In otherwords, don't ask me to fix it.
+# In otherwords, this is a repo for archival purposes and I have no intention on updating it currently.